Say Cheese (How I Met Your Mother): Plot

 Ted comments that all of the photos in Lily's photo album show no signs of the fights and disagreements that happened only moments before they were taken.
 Lily turns the page to the first photo that she, Marshall, and Ted had taken together back in college, a result of Ted inviting her into the picture because he believed that her and Marshall's relationship would last.
 Lily apologizes to Ted and agrees to call back Amanda.

 Robin notices that Barney's pose is exactly the same in all of the photographs.
 Barney explains that he never takes a bad picture.
 He compares and contrasts his photo presence with Marshall's; while Barney always looks "drop dead, stone cold amazing", Marshall "just looks dead, stoned, and cold".
 Robin tries to take candid pictures of Barney, but is shocked to see his usual pose in all the pictures.
-When the time comes for the group photo, Robin tricks Barney into removing his suit jacket just before the picture is taken, but the finished product shows Barney in his usual pose, much to Robin's dismay.

 At Lily's 33rd birthday, Lily asks Ted to identify Amanda in the photo album, but he cannot remember her name.
 As they gather for the group photo, Robin offers Barney some dip.
 Barney realizes too late the dip contains cilantro, which he is allergic to, and begins to sneeze.
 Finally, Robin catches Barney in a compromising position for a bad photograph.